irafaelasilva/weather-app-js/README.md

 # Weather APP

-Is a example how to integrate DarkSky Weather API and the Google Places API in the same project.
+Is a example how to integrate DarkSky Weather API and the Google Places API.

 ## 📚 Materials/References: